 c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
 5. Were bo orders of the selected areas clearly identified at the time of canvassing?
 6. Were al l sampled areas visited by canvassing teams?
-X Yes (Go to Question 7.) 🔲 No (Respond to Parts a and b.) a.
+Yes (Go to Question 7.) \square No (Respond to Parts a and b.) a.
 Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.

-7. Were field observers provided with a detailed map of the canvassing areas?

-If two, describe the cunvassing instructions given to the field observers.
-8. Were field observers instructed to find all outlets in the assigned area? ⊠ Yes □ No If No , respond to Question 9.
-If Yes , describe any instructions given to the field observers to ensure the entire area was canvassed, then go to Question 10.
-The HSC census tract map is a guide for the boundaries of the areas to be canvassed.
-Before beginning, familiarize yourself with the area and plan a route.
-Review the census tract and county maps provided.
-More detailed county and city maps may be helpful.
-Maps have been purchased or borrowed from local offices or stores such as: Chamber of Commerce, state police/sheriff departments, emergency services offices, real estate offices, libraries, Wal-Mart.
-While one Canvasser implemented the Coverage Study, it is best to work in pairs.
-It is unsafe to drive and read maps, especially in urban areas.
-Canvass all roads found within the boundary, even if they do not appear on a map.
-You may want to highlight or mark off roads on the map as you canvass them.
+7. .
+Were field observers provided with a detailed map of the canvassing areas ? ∑ Yes If No, describe the canvassing instructions given to the field observers.
+8. .
+Were field observers instructed to find all outlets in the assigned area? ⊠ Yes □ No If No , respond to Question 9.
+If Yes , describe any instructions given to the field observers to ensure the entire canvassed, then go to Question 10. ? area was The HSC census tract map is a guide for the boundaries of the areas to be Before beginning, familiarize yourself with the area and plan a route.
+Review to tract and county maps provided.
+More detailed county and city maps may be have been purchased or borrowed from local offices or stores such as: Chambe Commerce, state police/sheriff departments, emergency services offices, real estimates, Wal-Mart. he census elpful.
+Maps er of While one Canvasser implemented the Coverage Study, it is best to work in pai unsafe to drive and read maps, especially in urban areas.
+Canvass all roads four boundary, even if they do not appear on a map.
+You may want to highlight or ron the map as you canvass them.
 Canvass both sides of boundary roads.
-If there is a question about whether a road is within the boundary, canvas the road.
-Enter all businesses that may sell tobacco.

-9. If a full canvassing was not conducted: a.
-How many predetermined outlets were to be observed in each area? b.
+If ther question about whether a road is within the boundary, canvas the road.
+Enter all that may sell tobacco. nd within the nark off roads re is a 9. .
+If a full canvassing was not conducted: a.
+How many predetermined outlets were to be observed in each area a? b.
 What were the starting points for each area? c.
 Were these starting points randomly chosen? ☐ Yes ☐ No d.
-Describe the selection of the starting points. e.
-Please describe the canvassing instructions given to the field observers, including predetermined routes.
-10. Describ e the process field observers used to determine if an outlet sold tobacco. yourself identific the clerk When you find a tobacco retailer, complete a Retailer Information Form.
-Introduce and briefly explain that you are verifying a list of tobacco retailers in the area.
-Wear ation.
-Have your business card available.
-Show the Retailer Information Form to Amanager as you are asking for information, so they are not suspicious.
-If you like, also do merchant education while you are in the store.
-11. provide the state's definition of "matches" or "mismatches" to the Synar g frame? (e.g., address, business name, business license number) 12.
+Describe the selection of the starting points.
+Dlogge describe the converging instructions given to the field above e.
+Please describe the canvassing instructions given to the field obser including predetermined routes. vers, the clerk/manager as you are asking for information, so they are not suspicious.
+If you like, you may also do merchant education while you are in the store.
+11. Please provide the state's definition of "matches" or "mismatches" to the Synar sampling frame? (i.e., address, business name, business license number, etc.) 12.
 Provide the calculation of the weighted percent coverage (if applicable).